 Let’s start by thinking about what the term ‘Mother’ means to you…

-• Mother is a form of unconditional love.
+• Is mother is a form of unconditional love?

-• Mother is knowing you are protected, guarded.
+• Or mother is knowing you are protected, guarded?

-• Mother means you are never alone, she is always there.
+• Could mother mean you are never alone, she is always there?

-• Mother is always being able to go back to being a child in her presence.
+• Maybe mother is always being able to go back to being a child in her presence?

-Think about this as preparation before simply shooting.
+Think about this as preparation for your Mother’s Day photography before simply shooting.
 Why not write a list?

-Let’s twist these typical ‘Mothers Day’ shots on the head and approach Mother’s Day from a different angle.
+Let’s twist this typical Mother’s Day photography shots on the head and approach it from a different angle.

 It’s the morning of Mother’s Day, and what mum wouldn’t want breakfast in bed?

 Whether you’re a mother to be, daughter/son, grandchild, why don’t you use this as the perfect photographic opportunity to capture the smile and surprise on the face of a loved one.